Lovely Etc.

 Small Christmas tree next to a box of SnoFlock flocking powder.

-But the Sno-Bond flocking powder is available in more sizes at a better price and didn’t come off quite as easily.
+But the Sno-Bond flocking powder didn’t come off quite as easily.

 Watch the Video: SnoFlock vs. Sno-Bond